 So I made a fair number of items for me, but the majority of what I made was still intended for others.

-As far as the new technique is concerned, I granted that wish with the – even if I do say so myself – supercute dress for my niece Line.
+As far as the new technique is concerned, I granted that wish with the – even if I do say so myself – supercute Fair Isle dress.
 To be able to say that I really know this technique, I will have to make some more projects using it, but I’ve made a good start!

 And I also think I’ve figured out the meaning and differences between all those names.
 Perhaps I should one day write a post about it?